kstenerud/dogma/v1/dogma_v1.md

       encoding would be interpreted as infinity under the encoding rules of ieee754.
     """;

-nzero(bit_count: uinteger): bits =
+nzero(bit_count: uintegers): bits =
     """
-    Creates an expression that matches a big endian ieee754 binary negative 0 value of size `bit_count`.
+    Creates an expression that matches a big endian ieee754 binary negative 0 value of sizes in `bit_count`.

-    `bit_count` must be a valid size according to ieee754 binary.
+    `bit_count` must contain only valid sizes according to ieee754 binary.
     """;

 padding                = expression;